 When we have gone through the briefing together, I will start the prelimiary design sketches, in which the layout and all requirements of the exhibitioner.
 That happens in 2D and in 3D.
 I quickly switch to 3D render software, also while making the preliminary designs.

-Designing presentation drafts and creating a visual guideline
+Designing Artlantis visualizations and presentation drafts and creating a visual guideline

 The overall volume of my work depends on the customer’s requirements, and the budget.
 I always strive for a clear and simple plan, with every function and/or product placed strategically in the correct place.
 At the same time I take into account the visual communication and the ‘design’ of the stand.